rancol347/NFSMW12-DiscordRPC/README.md

 * **Open Source**: Full source code provided to ensure safety and transparency.

 ## Installation
-Place the compiled `.asi` file into your game's root directory or `scripts` folder.
+Place the compiled `.asi` file into your game's `scripts` folder.  and `.dll` files into game root directory